At Vancouver Pacific Emergency Dentist,

-At Sunrise Emergency Dentist of Vancouver and Camas, we provide dental crowns and bridges for patients throughout VANCOUVER WASHINGTON area.
-These procedures are extremely effective for restoring a tooth that has become infected, damaged or has fallen out.
+These procedures are extremely effective for restoring a tooth that has become infected, damaged, or has fallen out.

 A dental crown is a cap that surrounds the tooth.
-Sunrise Emergency Dentist of Vancouver and Camas will typically use a crown to restore a tooth that has been damaged, but they can also be used for cosmetic purposes in order to improve the appearance of a smile.
+Vancouver Pacific Emergency Dentist will typically use a crown to restore a tooth that has been damaged, but it can also be used for cosmetic purposes in order to improve the appearance of a smile.
 A crown can be made in three different materials, all-metal, ceramic-on-metal, and all-ceramic.
 Where the crown is located will determine the best material to use.
 For example, front teeth should have an all-ceramic crown, if possible, since it looks the most natural.
 Patients will often use ceramic-on-metal crowns since they look natural but have the durability that only metal can provide.

 A crown (or cap) is a covering that encases the entire tooth surface restoring it to its original shape and size.
 A crown protects and strengthens tooth structure that cannot be restored with fillings or other types of restorations.

 Although there are several types of crowns, porcelain (tooth-colored crown) is the most popular, because they resemble your natural teeth.
 They are highly durable and will last many years, but like most dental restorations, they may eventually need to be replaced.
 Porcelain crowns are made to match the shape, size, and color of your teeth giving you a natural, long-lasting beautiful smile.